 Hinsdale Real Estate Market: 2026 Snapshot

-Current median price: $1.5M+ — prices have stabilised after the 2020–2023 surge and are holding steady, particularly for move-in ready homes in desirable locations.
+Current median price: $1.5M+ — prices have stabilized after the 2020 to 2023 surge and are holding steady, particularly for move-in ready homes in desirable locations.

 Inventory: Still tight relative to demand.
-The $700K–$1.2M range sees the most competition; multiple offers are still common in well-priced listings.
+The $700K to $1.2M range sees the most competition; multiple offers are still common in well-priced listings.
 Luxury above $2M has more days on market.

 For buyers: Pre-approval is essential.
 Off-market access through a local agent changes the available inventory meaningfully.
-Interest rates have stabilised; buyers who were waiting are re-entering.
+Interest rates have stabilized; buyers who were waiting are re-entering.

 For sellers: Move-in ready homes sell faster and command premiums.
 Overpriced or underprepared listings sit — even in a low-inventory market.
 Spring is peak season but motivated buyers search year-round.

 Year note: This guide was updated March 2026 with current market conditions.
-The core fundamentals — schools, commute, limited supply — remain unchanged; pricing and velocity data reflect the most recent activity.
+The core fundamentals — schools, commute, limited supply — remain unchanged.

 What You Need to Know Right Now